 Edmund G. Brown Jr.

-Brown is currently serving in his fourth term as Governor of the State of California.
-He began his career in public service in 1969 as a trustee for the LA Community College District.
-He became California Secretary of State in 1970 and Governor of California in 1974 and 1978.
+Brown completed his fourth term as Governor of the State of California in 2019.
+He began his career in public service in 1969 as a trustee for the LA Community College District and became California Secretary of State in 1970 and Governor of California in 1974 and 1978.
 After his governorship, Brown lectured and traveled widely, practiced law, served as chairman of the state Democratic Party, and ran for president.
-Brown was elected Mayor of Oakland in 1988 and California Attorney General in 2006; he was elected to a third gubernatorial term in 2010 and a fourth term in 2014.
-Since his return to the Governor's Office, Brown helped eliminate the state's multi-billion budget deficit, spearheading successful campaigns to provide new funding for California's schools and establish a robust Rainy Day Fund to prepare for the next economic downturn.
-His administration has established nation-leading targets to protect the environment and fight climate change.
+Brown was elected Mayor of Oakland in 1998 and California Attorney General in 2006; he was elected to a third gubernatorial term in 2010 and a fourth term in 2014.
+During this time, Brown helped eliminate the state's multi-billion budget deficit, spearheaded successful campaigns to provide new funding for California's schools, and established a robust Rainy Day Fund to prepare for the next economic downturn.
+His administration established nation-leading targets to protect the environment and fight climate change.
 Brown attended the University of California, Berkeley, and earned a JD at Yale Law School.